edsml-sm1122/ads-deluge/README.md

 * import tool from flood_tool
 * tool = tool.Tool(UNLABELLED, LABELLED)

-Then train all models that can be used by giving a labelled set of samples:
+Then train all models that can be used:
 * tool.train()

 See below for a description of the main functionality in tool.py and an example on how to use it.